Antypodish/Unity_DOTS_GeneticNeuralNetwork_F1Cars/README.md

 When a new generation is initialized, it first crossovers with the previous generation.
 Then mutation is applied, based on settings of an example manager.

+## What definatelly still missing

+Cars should be marked, or indicated, that they have finished training.
+For example, when they hit a wall, they should change color.
+I.e. to semi transparent.
+Manger input for saving / loading file path with brains.
+For now is hard coded.
+Support for multiple independet managers.
+(Not tested, partially implemented).

 ## Things to know

 First generation is always random, regardless if it is read from file, or not.